eneamilo91/asaasas/regularization.md

 # Data Augmentation Explained: Mechanics, Pros, and Cons

 ![Data Augmentation Examples](https://www.ibm.com/content/dam/connectedassets-adobe-cms/worldwide-content/creative-assets/s-migr/ul/g/ea/ee/data-augmentation-image-augment.png)
 *Data augmentation creates new training samples by applying transformations like rotation, flipping, and cropping.
-[Image Source]*

 While dropout and L1/L2 modify the model, **data augmentation** tackles overfitting at the data level.
 It’s like giving your model "virtual glasses" to see more variations of your dataset!